girder/tech_journal/README.rst

 **WARNING**

 If you run ``girder serve`` in development mode, the standalone frontend **will not** be served at ``/tech_journal``.
-This is because it is expected that the frontend will be served on its own using (E.g. ``yarn run serve``) in order to see the changes being made.
+This is because it is expected that the frontend will be served on its own (E.g. ``yarn run serve``) in order to see the changes being made.
 If for some reason you need to serve the frontend at ``/tech_journal``, you will need to run ``girder serve`` in production mode.
 However be aware that in this case it is serving the pre-built files, and thus no changes will take affect until you rebuild the frontend (E.g. by running ``python setup.py build_ui``).